 When bringing in stock from another property, consider including a fluke treatment in the quarantine drench if their fluke status is unknown.
 Bear in mind that adult liver fluke can live for several years inside host animals (see Table 1).

 |Closantel plus oxfendazole*||From 6 weeks|

 Source: from Liver fluke disease in sheep and cattle, by J Boray (March 2007) NSW DPI Primefact 446

 *No commercial products with this combination are currently available.

 Note: only triclabendazole and albendazole are registered for use in goats.

 The following drench actives do not control liver fluke:

 Resistance has developed to various flukicides.
-Rotate between flukicides from different chemical groups, beginning with triclabendazole for the winter treatment.
+Rotate between flukicides from different chemical groups, beginning with triclabendazole for the April–May treatment.

 More detailed information on liver fluke can be found at the NSW DPI web site:https://www.dpi.nsw.gov.au/__data/assets/pdf_file/0004/114691/liver-fluke-disease-in-sheep-and-cattle.pdf